Motorola Moto G50 review: another budget phone with basic specs

 The American manufacturer launched the newest additions to their G series of smartphones earlier in 2021, ranging from the Motorola Moto G10 up to the Motorola Moto G100.
 I’ve actually reviewed both of these phones and was surprised by just how much the manufacturer can squeeze into such affordable packages.
 Sitting in the middle of their refreshed lineup, you’ll find the Moto G30 and this, the Motorola Moto G50.

-You’re unlikely to see it in T3’s guide to the best phones you can buy because it's not the wealth of sophisticated features and knock-out performance that will convince you here.
+You’re unlikely to see it in T3’s guide to the best phones you can buy because there aren't loads of sophisticated features and it won't give you knock-out performance.
 Everything about this phone is modest and it's the small price tag that is likely to draw you in.
 Read on to find out more about the Motorola Moto G50.

 Motorola Moto G50 review: price and what’s new